asapdiscovery/COVID_moonshot_data_clean/README.md

 The IC50 measurements in this repository were measured using the fluorescence inhibition assay described in
-> The COVID Moonshot Consortium, John Chodera, Alpha Lee, Nir London, and Frank von Delft.
-“Open Science Discovery of Oral Non-Covalent SARS-COV-2 Main Protease Inhibitors.”
-ChemRxiv, October 19, 2021. https://doi.org/10.26434/chemrxiv-2021-585ks-v2.
+> Melissa L. Boby,  Daren Fearon, Matteo Ferla, Mihajlo Filep, Lizbé Koekemoer, Matthew C. Robinson, The COVID Moonshot Consortium, John D. Chodera,  Alpha A Lee, Nir London, Annette von Delft, Frank von Delft.
+“Open Science Discovery of Potent Non-Covalent SARS-CoV-2 Main Protease Inhibitors.”
+BioRxiv, September 06, 2023. https://doi.org/10.26434/chemrxiv-2021-585ks-v2.

 On `suspected_SMILES`: Note that many of the enantiopure compounds on this project were obtained by chiral separation, and thus the compounds are often obtained as a single enantiomer with unknown absolute stereochemistry.
-The `suspected_SMILES` column represents the understanding of the actual identity of the compound given the current information, which explains the frequent use of enhanced/relative stereochemistry representations.
-Keep in mind that the `suspected_SMILES` is often not the same as the `registration_SMILES`, since compounds must be registered as a real (non-relatively defined) compound on this project.
+The `suspected_SMILES` column represents the current understanding of the actual identity of the compound given the current information, which explains the frequent use of enhanced/relative stereochemistry representations.

 ## Files
 * `cdd_noncovalent_dates_2023_10_18_filt.csv`: All noncovalent available